hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 themselves depend on their data types and/or the smart-contract implementer validation rules.

-### Location
+### Latitude/Longitude

-A location value would be represented as follows:
+A latitude/longitude (lat/long) value would be represented as follows:

 ```
 PropertyDefintion(